agrestio/agrest/UPGRADE-NOTES.md

 * Update pipeline has `UpdateStage.FILTER_RESULT` and `UpdateStage.ENCODE` added after `UpdateStage.FILL_RESPONSE`,
   that was previously the last stage of the pipeline.
 Response Encoder is not available until the "ENCODE" stage.
 * Update pipeline has `UpdateStage.MAP_CHANGES` and `UpdateStage.AUTHORIZE_CHANGES` added between
   `UpdateStage.APPLY_SERVER_PARAMS` and `UpdateStage.MERGE_CHANGES`.
-"MAP_CHANGES" specifically was split from
+"MAP_CHANGES" was split from
-  "MERGE_CHANGES", as it is a separate step, that gives the new "AUTHORIZE_CHANGES" stage to check which objects are allowed to be updated.
+  "MERGE_CHANGES", as it is a separate logical step.
+It gives the new "AUTHORIZE_CHANGES" stage an opportunity to check which objects are allowed to be updated.

 ## Upgrading to 4.7